gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 her again, but instead he held out his hand to Private Thokmay.
 "Hello.
 I'm Persistent Coughing, but everyone just calls me Cough."

 The young soldier shook his hand.
-"Gandan's Twenty-Ninth Thokmay, honored.
+"Gandan's One Hundred and Second Thokmay, honored.
 Pleased to meet you."

 Cough's smile broadened.
 "I'm glad someone is."
 He leaned forward slightly.
 "I'm not exactly popular with some people here, if you know what I mean," he